heiswayi/heiswayi.nrird.com/_posts/2016-12-06-simple-xml-serialization-and-deserialization-helper-class-in-csharp.md

 ---
 layout: post
 title: Simple XML serialization and deserialization helper class in C#
-description: XmlHelper.cs is a helper class for XML data serialization and deserialization that I wrote to use in my C# projects.
+description: XmlHelper.cs is a helper class for XML data serialization and deserialization that I wrote to be used in my C# projects.
 keywords: c# programming, xml serialization, xml deserialization, xml helper class, readable dataset format
 tags: [CSharp, XML, Utility]
 comments: true
 ---

 I wrote this helper class because sometimes I have some projects that need to use XML file format to save some states or configurations and to retrieve the configurations back.
 I like to work with XML file as the content is easy to be edited and human readable by using any code editor application.
-So, this is my own version of simple XML helper class to ease my work with data serialization and deserialization.
+So, this is my own version of simple XML helper class to ease my work with XML data serialization and deserialization.

 ### Helper class source code

-_XmlHelper.cs_ | Also available on my [Gist](https://gist.github.com/heiswayi/cb66748bc11efe360ad6c233fa8e603f)
+_XmlHelper.cs_ // Also available on my [Gist](https://gist.github.com/heiswayi/cb66748bc11efe360ad6c233fa8e603f) too.

 ```csharp
 using System;